Grammy Awards best dressed on the red carpet

 Lady Gaga

-In what's becoming a common thread in Gaga's red carpet wardrobe, the multi-talented star brings us another old Hollywood glam look with this velvet one-shouldered gown and elegant satin train.
+In what's becoming a common thread in Gaga's red carpet wardrobe, the multi-talented star brings us another old Hollywood glam look in velvet Armani Privé elevated by an elegant satin train.

 Chrissy Teigen